-One of the best ways you can easily reach new readers for your book is by publishing as an ebook through online book retailers such as Amazon (Kindle) and Barnes and Noble (Nook).
+One of the best ways you can easily reach new readers for your book is by publishing it as an eBook through online book retailers such as Amazon (Kindle) and Barnes and Noble (Nook).

-While navigating through the various ebook formats yourself might seem overwhelming, it can be done, even if you are doing the work yourself as a self-published author.
+Navigating the various eBook formats might seem overwhelming, but converting a book to an eBook format is something you can do, even as a self-published author.
 That’s why we’ve made this handy guide to help you.

-An ebook format is the type of file your book is in when it goes to an online book retailer to be sold and read electronically.
-There is a huge range of ebook formats you could potentially use, from the very simple .TXT that is a book full of text only, to ebook formats that have hyperlinks built in, multimedia capabilities, and more to help enhance your electronic reading experience.
+An eBook format is the type of file your book is in when it goes to an online book retailer to be sold and read electronically.
+There is a huge range of eBook formats you could potentially use, from the very simple .TXT which is a book full of text only, to eBook formats that have hyperlinks built in, multimedia capabilities, and more to help enhance your electronic reading experience.

-After you consider the word and image content in your book, picture how you want your Ebook to appear when it is read electronically from someone’s phone or from an Ereader.
+After you consider the word and image content in your book, picture how you want your eBook to appear when it is read electronically from someone’s phone or an e-reader.
 Is it important that the pages look identical to how it is printed on paper?
-Or do you see your Ebook working better on an Ereading device where the format can flow to best fit the reader.
+Or do you see your eBook working better on an E-reading device where the format can flow to best fit the reader?

 Now you will need to determine whether your book will work best with a fixed or reflowable format.